How to check and challenge your rateable value

 - make a note of the user ID

-You can then give the new user their user ID and the password that you’ve created so that they can register for the service.
+You can then give them their user ID and password so they can register for the service.

 Once the property link has been confirmed, you’ll be able to check the information we hold for your property.